pingcap/docs/tidb-cloud/migrate-mysql-shards-to-tidb-cloud.md

 # Migrate and Merge MySQL Shards to TiDB Cloud

 This document describes how to migrate and merge MySQL shards from different partitions into TiDB Cloud.
-After migration, you can use TiDB DM to perform incremental replication according to your business needs.
+After migration, you can use TiDB DM to perform incremental migration according to your business needs.

 The example in this document uses a complex shard migration task across multiple MySQL instances, and involves handling conflicts in self-incremental primary keys.
 The scenario in this example is also applicable to the scenario of merging data from different sharded tables within a single instance.